Quickstart — stand up a coalition

 Day-to-day work is covered by the other operator pages:

-- Running a confluence for operating each committee (including modules).
+- Running an organism for operating each committee (including modules).

-- Federating under a coalition for coordinating with other per-citizen and per-confluence operators.
+- Multi-operator coalitions for coordinating with other per-member and per-composite-organism operators.

-- Rotations and upgrades for key rotations, MR_TD bumps, and citizen retirements.
+- Rotations and upgrades for key rotations, TDX Measurements bumps, and member retirements.

 Failure modes